 Ondria’s doctoral research investigated the experiences of women who took antidepressants long term for the treatment of depression, and their experiences of recovery.

-Ondria works on Fridays at Illumen.
+Ondria is available on Thursday afternoons and Fridays at Illumen.

 Charlotte has an empathic and non-judgmental style which creates a safe space for clients to be open regarding their difficulties.
 Charlotte works collaboratively with her clients to help them better understand their challenging thoughts, feelings, and experiences and develop new ways to manage these.
 She utilises a range of evidence-based interventions and tailors treatment to best suit her client’s individual needs, supporting long-term and meaningful change.

 Charlotte has experience working with adults and adolescents in community, specialized, and private mental health settings.
 She has completed training in Cognitive Behavioural Therapy (CBT), Schema Therapy, Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Mindfulness.
 She is currently completing further training in Eye Movement Desensitisation and Reprocessing Therapy (EMDR).

 Charlotte has expertise in providing interventions for the following experiences:

 - Anxiety (including excessive worry, panic, phobias, OCD, trauma-related stress, and social anxiety)